monome/norns/CONTRIBUTING.md

 if you use a code assistant, ensure that:
     - you have both read and understand the code
-    - the code is compact, without unnecessary abstraction, tests, comments
+    - the code is compact, without unnecessary abstraction, tests, or comments
     - any PR is submitted by you (not your chatbot) written in your words, with a concise description of what issue is being addressed
     - proposed changes are tested on hardware